-This Sunday sees a competitive 11-race card from Sha Tin getting underway at 5.30am.
-The feature of the meeting is the finale, The Class 2 Cheung Lin Shan Handicap (10.45am) over 7 furlongs, which sees a pot of over £200,000 GBP up for grabs.
+This Saturday sees a competitive 10-race card from Sha Tin on both the turf and dirt tracks getting underway at 6.00am.
+The feature of the meeting is Race 9, The Class 2 Alnwick Handicap (10.10am) over 6 furlongs on the dirt track, which sees a field of twelve runners line up to contest a valuable pot of over £200,000.

 Now onto this week’s selections.

 The Tony Cruz 5yo has been a bit frustrating of late with several decent efforts without winning.
 However, he hasn’t always enjoyed the rub of the green and it's worth noting connections have booked Moreira for the first time.

 Although yet to win at this level, the selection has slipped a few pounds down the handicap and is now only 3lb higher than when winning over course & trip in November.

 He draws against the paint in stall 1 and is likely to be ridden from the second half of the field, but there’s a few here who like to get on with it which should ensure we are afforded every opportunity.

 The Dennis Yip 6yo doesn’t have the greatest overall record but has relished a recent switch to the dirt track which saw him win over course and trip two back before a very good effort last time out when only collared close to the line.